The International Commission on Nobility and Royalty

 ". . . creates jobs and provides the foundation for a sound and healthy economy.

 " (Ibid.)
 Taxes do not create wealth or prosperity, people do.
 People, who are encouraged by the fact that they can create a good living for themselves and others, take reasonable risks and thereby create wealth and raise the standard of living for everyone.
 But they must be unhampered by suffocating regulations, oppressive penalties and taxes that defy all rational reason and good common sense.
-Encourage the people, the entrepreneurs and you encourage the whole economy and
+Encourage the people, the entrepreneurs and you encourage the whole economy and everyone is benefited.

 .
 Limiting Government: